malgorzatatalaga/Tasklist-Hyperskill/README.md

 # Project name: Tasklist
-Project to simplyfy task management.
+Project to simplify task management.
 Completed as a part of the Kotlin Core track provided by Hyperskill.
 ## Features
 ### Priority and due tags